polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 end
 ```

-I will add it inside `check_errors` to avoid parsing it if no errors are found,
+I will add it inside `check_errors` to avoid parsing it if no errors are found
-but it could just as well be defined as a `UtilsLoader` or a local function
+(check the code below), but it could just as well be defined as a `UtilsLoader`
-(check the full snippet below).
+or a local function.

 ## 6. Putting the parts together

-Incorporating all this into the final code, and since we are civilized people,
+Let's incorporate all this into the final code.
+Since we are civilized people,
-we take the opportunity to add the corresponding annotations to assist our LSP
+we should also take the opportunity to add the corresponding annotations to
-server in its noble and chivalrous task:
+assist our LSP server in its noble and chivalrous task:

 ```lua
 ---Helper functions used to load Neovim config modules.